 When Sharbat agreed to have her picture taken for the second time in her life, she came out from the secrecy of her veil to tell her story.
 She wanted the people around the world who knew her face to know that she survived the refugee camp in Pakistan.

 According to Matson and McCurry, Sharbat Gula has returned to anonymity; the latest publicity about her name and face is unlikely to draw attention to her in Afghanistan.
 "She will not give another media interview and she wishes not to be contacted," Matson said.
-Her family has relocated to a different village in a remote part of Afghanistan, where she will continue to live her life in purdah, he added.
+Her family has relocated to a different village in a remote part of Afghanistan, where she will continue to live her life in purdah, he added."Clearly she has become a symbol that National Geographic has used to illustrate the circumstances of refugees like her, and many people have inquired about her," he said.
+"She stood for an entire group of refugees, not just Afghan refugees.
+She has helped us with our mission of educating people about other cultures and regions—and she's helping us again by drawing attention to the lives of Afghan women and girls in general."

 Weekends are part of knowing how people are doing and especially who are they?
 I'am sure,I kinda sound like going to and fro.She is one of those amazingly pretty women of the world.Just to let you know the before & after shots of her.Thanks for reading this.I have been thinking a lot,Like a lot about this,since morning.Peace out.